wduquette/advent/README.md

 As a text adventure, Bonaventure is (at present) dirt simple.
-It doesn't have a fancy natural language parser; it has only a very few rooms (and few objects); and there are no puzzles and no way to win the game.
+It doesn't have a fancy natural language parser; it has only a very few rooms (and few objects); and there are few puzzles and no way to win the game.

 What it does have is a data model that would support a real game and could be extended cleanly in all sorts of ways.
 At present, the player can: